 Record your highest three scores.
 Your supportive scores are listed as your fourth, fifth and sixth.

-Administration is the Gift which serves and strengthens the body of Christ by effectively organizing resources and people in order to efficiently reach ministry goals.
+Administration is the Gift that serves and strengthens the body of Christ by effectively organizing resources and people to reach ministry goals efficiently.

-Apostleship is the Gift which God uses to launch and lead new ministries to expand His kingdom.
+Apostleship is the Gift God uses to launch and lead new ministries to expand His kingdom.

 Discernment recognizes truth or error within a message, person or event.

-Encouragement helps others to live a godly life through inspiration, counselling, and empowerment.
+Encouragement helps others live a godly life through inspiration, counselling, and empowerment.

-Evangelism is the Gift that enables believers who are blessed to share the love of Christ in a way which draws people to accept the gift of salvation.
+Evangelism is the Gift that enables believers who are blessed to share Christ’s love in a way that draws people to accept the gift of salvation.

 Giving encourages people to joyfully offer more than the usual tithe to further God’s kingdom.

-Healing restores health beyond traditional and natural means, to those who are sick and suffering.
+Healing restores health beyond traditional and natural means to those sick and suffering.

 Hospitality provides others with a welcoming environment for fellowship and comfort.

-Interpretation is the Gift which understands a message from God spoken in a language unknown to them or others in attendance.
+Interpretation is the Gift of understanding a message from God spoken in a language unknown to them or others in attendance.

-Knowledge is the ability to communicate God’s truth to others for the purpose of promoting justice, honesty, and understanding.
+Knowledge is the ability to communicate God’s truth to others to promote justice, honesty, and understanding.

 Leadership is given to believers to relay visions of God’s will for spiritual growth and achieving specific goals.